vladk-ml/sdat/memory-bank/activeContext.md

         - Applying hardcoded inline style `color: "#9D9D9D !important"` directly to the element.
         - DevTools inspection confirms the styles are applied but the computed color remains black (`rgb(0, 0, 0)`).
 The root cause is unknown and likely involves a very specific override (potentially browser default with high specificity or JS interference).
 This issue is shelved for now.
   - **Fixed Raw Image Import:** Confirmed `projectApi.js` correctly uses `FormData` and expects `File` objects.
 Reverted incorrect change in `App.jsx` that was sending file paths instead.
 Image import is now functional.
+  - **Fixed Context Panel Text Color:** Explicitly set `color: var(--foreground-primary)` on the `.context-panel` root to ensure all children inherit the correct theme color variable, resolving the persistent black text issue.

 ## Styling Analysis & Next Steps